Fr3y/ungaruda/README.md

 the problem is: it comes with default firefox extensions and apps made by the garuda team, and sometimes it is annoying.

 So I made this app to remove every garuda app, and maybe replace it with a Non-garuda app.

+This is specifically meant for Garuda Linux XFCE Lite, I might add other versions too.